icecube/charon/production/README.md

 If the type is "secluded", we need to specify the density and mediator mass at the location of decay.

-**Parameters for secluded only**
+**Parameters for secluded**

 -- density (g/cm^3) <br/>
 density of the annihilation/decay location.

 -- mediator_mass (GeV) <br/>